cookiecutter/cookiecutter-django/docs/developing-locally.rst

    The app will now run with live reloading enabled, applying front-end changes dynamically.

 .. note:: The task will start 2 processes in parallel: the static assets build loop on one side, and the Django server on the other.
-You don NOT need to run Django as your would normally with ``manage.py runserver``.
+You do NOT need to run Django as your would normally with ``manage.py runserver``.

 .. _Node.js: http://nodejs.org/download/
 .. _Sass: https://sass-lang.com/